adithya1012/Ozwel-AI-Embed/Embd_Chatbot_adithya/chatbot/README.md

 2. The chatbot will attempt to connect to a parent dashboard
 3. Use the quick action buttons or type messages to interact

-### With OpenAI Integration
+### With Ozwell AI Integration

 1. Click the settings (⚙️) icon in the top right
-2. Enter your OpenAI API key
+2. Enter your Ozwell AI API key
 3. Click "Save" to enable enhanced AI responses
-4. The connection status will show "Connected (OpenAI)"
+4. The connection status will show "Connected (Ozwell AI)"

 ### Medical Interactions